We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 The basic requirements are that the expenses have to be directly related and solely attributable to the rendition of services to a qualified 501(c)(3) organization.
 In addition, you need to have documentation to support the expenses, and the organization needs to provide written acknowledgement for expenses over $250.
 Source

-If you’re taking the “home office deduction,” be sure to carefully measure the portion of your office that you use solely for office work.
+By the way, if you’re taking the “home office deduction,” be sure to carefully measure the portion of your office that you use solely for office work — for these reasons:

 If you have a desk located in a family room, for example, mixing your business correspondence with your personal mail could cause the deduction to be disallowed.
 The IRS takes this point very seriously.
 They once disallowed a home office deduction because they saw a dog’s bowl under the desk in a picture brought in by the taxpayer.
 Source